iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/ElbBackend.md

 ## Properties

-TBC
+`ListenerId` - (Required) Specifies the listener ID.
+Changing this creates a new elb backend.

+`ServerId` - (Required) Specifies the backend member ID.
+Changing this creates a new elb backend.

+`Address` - (Required) Specifies the private IP address of the backend member.
+Changing this creates a new elb backend.

 ## Return Values

 ### Fn::GetAtt

-`ListenerId` - See Argument Reference above.
+`ListenerId` - See Properties above.

-`ServerId` - See Argument Reference above.
+`ServerId` - See Properties above.

-`Address` - See Argument Reference above.
+`Address` - See Properties above.

 `ServerAddress` - Specifies the floating IP address assigned to the backend member.